RDM

 - Trust their team: and work with their teammates no matter how questionable their choices may seem to the RDM, and have the patience, discipline, and opportunistic mentality to make the most out of how the game is unfolding, for weal or woe, rather than despairing/egoing and trying to bruteforce their way to success with tiny numbers.

 - Always be casting: if you press every button on cooldown, you only have 1.5 GCDs of time left for fillers before your skills come off cooldown again for reuse.
-Therefore as RDM you should always be using your non-filler skills to do as much damage as possible (unless you are anticipating your reflexes being checked by a burst and you need to not be GCD locked).
+Therefore as RDM you should always be using your non-filler skills to do as much damage as possible (unless you are anticipating your reflexes being checked by a burst and you need to not be GCD/animation locked, in which case it is acceptable and even recommended that you don't press any buttons so that you can reactively use defensives at a moment's notice).

 - Combos: none of your buttons break combos.
 Shuffle filler, combos, and procs in any order you like based on the situation without delaying your cooldowns.